edubart/nelua-lang/docs/pages/overview.md

 ### Type conversion

-Type expressions (and also symbols) can be called to explicitly convert a variable to a new compatible type.
+Type expressions can be called to explicitly convert a variable to a new type.

 ```nelua
 local i = 1